-AVA/2018/0025: Development of six dwellings at Primrose Wood, Crich Lane, Belper.
+AVA/2018/0050: Reserved matters application for the erection of 4 dwellings following the approval of outline application AVA/2014/0974 at Primrose Wood, Crich Lane, Belper.

 Please find below my response to the consultation concerning the above application.
-These comments will be taken to the World Heritage Site Conservation and Planning Panel for verification later this month.
+These comments will be taken to the World Heritage Site Conservation and Planning Panel for verification next month.